How to Choose Drum Heads: Ultimate Beginners’ Buying Guide

 Should you use clear or coated drum heads?

-The choice of drumhead material depends on the style of music you want to play, the sound and feel you want to achieve, and the level of durability you want from your gear.
+There is no right or wrong answer to whether you should use clear or coated drum heads.
+The choice of drumhead material depends on the style of music you want to play, the sound and feel you want to achieve, and the durability you want from your gear.
+Most importantly, ultimately it depends on what you want to sound like.

 Coated drum heads